MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-edition.md

 ### SMB over QUIC

-Beginning with Windows Server 2022 Datacenter: Azure Edition, SMB over QUIC offers an "SMB VPN" for telecommuters, mobile device users, and branch offices, providing secure, reliable connectivity to edge file servers over untrusted networks like the Internet.
+Beginning with Windows Server 2022 Datacenter: Azure Edition, SMB over QUIC offers an "SMB VPN" for telecommuters, mobile device users, and branch offices.
+SMB over QUIC provides secure, reliable connectivity to edge file servers over untrusted networks like the Internet.
 [QUIC](https://datatracker.ietf.org/doc/rfc9000/) is an IETF-standardized protocol used in HTTP/3, designed for maximum data protection with TLS 1.3 and requires encryption that can't be disabled.
 SMB behaves normally within the QUIC tunnel, meaning the user experience doesn't change.
 SMB features like multichannel, signing, compression, continuous availability, and directory leasing work normally.

 SMB over QUIC is also integrated with [Azure Automanage machine best practices for Windows Server](/azure/automanage/automanage-windows-server) to help make SMB over QUIC management easier.
 QUIC uses certificates to provide its encryption and organizations often struggle to maintain complex public key infrastructures.
 Azure Automanage machine best practices ensure that certificates don't expire without warning and that SMB over QUIC stays enabled for maximum continuity of service.